 • FAFSA is the only way to unlock the Pell Grant, other federal financial aid, and most institutional and community-based financial aid.

-• Michigan currently ranks 29th out of 50 states in the percentage of high schools graduates filing the FAFSA.
+• Michigan currently ranks 30th out of 50 states in the percentage of high school graduates filing the FAFSA.

-• In Michigan, approximately 51% of students are eligible for Pell Grants, meaning almost 27,000 seniors who may have been awarded a Pell Grant did not receive one.
+• In Michigan, approximately 51% of students are eligible for Pell Grants, meaning over 20,000 seniors who may have been awarded a Pell Grant did not receive one.

 • Low-income seniors are 127% more likely to enroll in postsecondary education directly after high school, compared to peers who do not complete the form.